 Vegan butter can be used to make caramel.

 However, it is not a necessity.
 There are tons of recipes that do not require vegan butter – instead subbing in brown sugar and coconut cream.

-When using vegan butter for caramel, beware that some of the ingredients might separate as you melt the butter.
+When using it for caramel, beware that some of the ingredients might separate as you melt the butter.
 If this happens, you might find yourself needing to stir it more than you would with dairy butter.
-You’ll get a delicious caramel at the end which should not taste much different to the non-vegan version, but it may take a little longer.
+You’ll get a delicious caramel at the end which should not taste much different to the non-vegan browned butter version, but it may take a little longer.